DaleOrders/AWS-Study-Notes/README.md

 There are two ways to authenticate:

-- Username and Password
+- 1 Username and 1 Password
-- Access Keys (CLI)
+- 0, 1 or at most 2 Access Keys (CLI)

 Once the **Principal** has authenticated, it becomes an **authenticated identity**